klust/LUMI-BE-training-materials/docs/intro-evolving/09_Containers.md

 -   discuss how to run a container on LUMI,

--   and discuss some enhancements we made to the LUMI environment that are based on containers or help you use containers.
+-   discuss some enhancements we made to the LUMI environment that are based on containers or help you use containers,

+-   and pay some attention to the use of some of our pre-built AI containers.

 Remember though that the compute nodes of LUMI are an HPC infrastructure and not a container cloud!